oss-for-surgtech/workshop-hamlyn2024/posters/README.md

-# Call for posters for Open-Source Software for Surgical Technologies
+# Call for posters: Open-Source Software for Surgical Technologies
 > Workshop at the 25th Hamlyn Symposium on Medical Robotics
 > Hamlyn Centre for Robotic Surgery -- 28th June 2024

 ## Abstract